AMDphreak/AMDphreak/README.md

 ## Rules for programmers

 **Systems programming**
-- **Use D instead of C for systems programming.** C has no namespaces to contain variable names or module system to provide a namespace.
+- *Do not use C for systems programming.* C has no namespaces to contain variable names or module system to provide a namespace.
   C requires header files, which are annoying.
 C's common libraries are full of horribly-named constants and functions.
+- **Use D instead of C.** D improves on C by introducing advanced data types and higher-level abstraction of functions, as well as automatic memory management via a garbage collector, which can be disabled if you really need to remove the GC for performance or memory size reasons in embedded systems like a firmware.
   C vs D: <https://gemini.google.com/share/bdba47f19258>

 **Scientific and numerical computing**